 - In a wok over medium low heat, add oil, sweet potato and kale.
 Sauté until kale is tender and sweet potatoes just begin to brown.
 Remove from heat and transfer to bowl/plate.

 - In the same wok, add sesame oil through fish sauce over low heat and mix well.
 Stir in peanut butter (PB2 mixed with warm water or regular peanut butter).
-Thin sauce with 1 T warm water.
+Thin sauce with reserved pasta water.
 Using tongs, mix in noodles, kale and sweet potato with sauce until well distributed and noodles are covered.
 Remove from heat.

 - Stir in cucumbers and chopped scallions.